 The Nature-Based Solutions for Coastal Resilience conference will be held from June 22-24, 2026 at Saint Mary’s University in Halifax, Nova Scotia.
 Bookending the event are 2 optional field trips (June 21, June 25), to view nature-based coastal adaptation strategies in action in Nova Scotia.

-Presentations may fall under (but are not limited to) the following topic areas:
+Presentations will explore the following topic areas:

 • New or hybrid engineering–ecology approaches